Angel Island Immigration Station: History

+Bell on Angel Island's wharf.

+View of the Angel Island Immigration Station, 1935.

 The reconstructed detention center located at the Angel Island Immigration Station.

-In 1850, President Fillmore declared Angel Island, the second largest island in San Francisco Bay, to be a military reserve.
+In 1850, President Millard Fillmore declared Angel Island, the second largest island in San Francisco Bay, to be a military reserve.
 Indeed, during the Civil War, the island was fortified to defend San Francisco Bay from possible attack by Confederate forces.
-In the 19th century, new arrivals to the U.S. entering at the Port of San Francisco were housed and processed in quarters located at the Pacific Mail Steamship Company docks on the San Francisco waterfront.
+In the 19th century, new arrivals to the U.S. entering at the Port of San Francisco were housed and processed in quarters located at the Pacific Mail Steamship Company docks called the Oriental Warehouse on the San Francisco waterfront.
 After the quarters at the docks proved inadequate and unsanitary, a study, authorized in 1904, recommended building a new immigration station on the isolated and nearby Angel Island.
 In 1905, the War Department transferred 20 acres of land on the north shore of the island, facing away from San Francisco, to the Department of Labor and Commerce as the site for the new immigration station.
 Architect Walter J. Mathews designed the station compound to include an enclosed detention center with an outdoor area and guard tower as well as an administration building, hospital, powerhouse and wharf, which was later known as China Cove.

 Angel Island Immigration Station, sometimes known as "Ellis Island of the West," began construction in 1905 and opened January 21, 1910.
 Construction of the facility involved leveling a former Coast Miwok village site and shell mound, including the interred remains of numerous people.
 The main difference between Ellis Island and Angel Island was that the majority of the immigrants that traveled through Angel Island were from Asian countries, such as China, Japan, and India.
 The facility was created to monitor the flow of Chinese immigrants entering the country after the implementation of the Chinese Exclusion Act in 1882.
 The Act only allowed entrance to merchants, clergy, diplomats, teachers, and students, barring laborers.

 At Ellis Island, only between one and three percent of all arriving immigrants were rejected; at Angel Island, the number was about 18%.
 The Chinese were targeted due to the large influx of immigrants that were arriving in the United States.
 Chinese immigrants were seen as a threat because they occupied low-wage jobs, and after the economic downturn during the 1870s, Americans experienced serious unemployment problems.
 This resulted in increased discrimination against the Chinese, who were labeled as unsuitable due to their appearance and social status.
 The detention center was opened in 1910, after a series of laws were enacted which significantly restricted Chinese immigration.
 Immigrants arrived from 84 countries, with Chinese immigrants accounting for the largest ethnic group to enter San Francisco until 1915, when Japanese immigrants outnumbered the Chinese for the first time.